Want to start hooping but have no idea how to begin? Here is your step by step guide to beginning your hoop dance journey!

 Just as there are different tools for different jobs, there are different hoops for different styles of hooping.

 Fitness hoops are large and heavy.
-Here at Ruby Hooping we use a heavier tubing that results in a hoop that weighs just over 2 pounds, enough to get your body working and heart rate up, but light enough that it won’t hurt or cause internal injury.
+Here at Ruby Hooping we use a heavier tubing that results in a hoop that weighs just around 2 pounds, enough to get your body working and heart rate up, but light enough that it won’t hurt or cause internal injury.

 If you are just starting out, but want to work towards the smooth flow of hoop dance, start with a beginner hoop.
 Beginner hoops are typically large in diameter, but lighter than fitness hoops.
 Once you have your basic and foundational moves down, you can transition to lighter hoops, such as HDPE and Polypro.

-If you’re comfortable with waist and core hooping and do not want to explore the off body relm, try a big, lightweight hoop!
+If you’re comfortable with waist and core hooping and do not want to explore the off body realm, try a big, lightweight hoop!
 The change in weight will challenge you, and you may find that you are able to explore some more dance and footwork.

 If you are a poi or other flow artist looking for a new prop, or if you want to up your hooping practice, try minis or doubles!
 Adding another hoop can unlock some exciting movement in your practice.
 If you are familiar with poi, trying mini’s or doubles can help you find some interesting flow patterns to add to your skill set.